-• Use the keypad numbers to enter the proper conductivity setpoint and press "ENT".
+• Use the keypad numbers to enter the proper or conductivity setpoint and press "ENT".
 When finished, you will automatically be moved down to the deadband.

-13.1.4 DEADBAND
+13.4.2 Deadband

-After the setpoint is established, the controller's deadband must also be set.
+After the setpoint is established, the relay's deadband must also be set.
 "Deadband" refers to the amount of conductivity above and below the setpoint-a range within which the controller will not react.
-Due to continuous fluctuations in the conductivity level, it is necessary to have this deadband range or stable readings will be difficult to maintain.
+Due to continuous fluctuations in the conductivity level, it is necessary to have this deadband range or stable readings will be difficult to obtain.
 The Deadband should be a small percentage of the setpoint.
 Half the deadband amount will be automatically put above the setpoint, and the other half below it.

-For example, a conductivity setpoint of 1000 μ S with a deadband of 20 μ S would result in the relay turning on at 1010 μ S and turning off at 990 μ S.
+For example, a Conductivity setpoint of 1000 $\mu$ S with a deadband of 20 $\mu$ S would result in the relay turning on at 1010 $\mu$ S and turning off at 990 $\mu$ S.

 • Use the keypad numbers to enter the proper deadband setpoint and press "ENT".
-When finished, you will automatically be switched to the BLOWDOWN TIMEOUT alarm screen.
+When finished, you will automatically be switched to the Deadband screen.